What Employers Should Know About the Affordable Care Act (ACA)

 Business owners and their family members are not included in the calculation of full-time equivalent employees, the average wage or the uniform employer paid premium.

 The amount of the tax credit depends on the number of employees.
 The full amount is available for employers with 10 or fewer full-time equivalent employees with average annual wages of $25,000 or less.
-Such employers are entitled to a credit of 35 percent of the premiums paid by a for-profit employer or 25 percent for a nonprofit employer.
-The tax credit increases in 2014 to 50 percent (for a for-profit employer) and 35 percent (for a nonprofit employer).
+Such employers are entitled to a credit of 50 percent of the premiums paid by a for-profit employer or 35 percent for a nonprofit employer.

 The credit is reduced on a sliding scale for employers with between 11 and 25 full-time equivalent employees and for employers with average employee wages between $25,000 and $50,000.